-Human genetics is the study of how genes influence human traits, diseases, and behaviors, including how genetic and non-genetic factors interact.
-Public health genetics applies advances in human genetics and genomics to improve public health and prevent disease.
-Genetic counselors work as members of a health care team, providing information and support to patients dealing with birth defects or genetic disorders and those who may be at risk for inherited conditions.
+Human genetics is the study of how genetic, environmental, and behavioral factors, as well as their interactions, influence human traits, health, and disease.
+Public health genetics applies advances in human genetics and genomics to improve public health and prevent disease in diverse populations.
+Genetic counselors work as members of a health care team, providing information and support to patients with genetic disorders and those at risk for inherited conditions.

-- Appreciating the role of genetic diversity within human populations
+- embrace the role of genetic, environmental, and behavioral diversity within human populations

 Find a research program for your interests